 Join us on Facebook where you’ll get all the Echoes news so you won’t be left behind when Dead Can Dance appear on the show, Tangerine Dream tours or Brian Eno drops a new iPad album.
 Or Follow us on Twitter@echoesradio.

 Now you can go Mobile with Echoes On-Line.
 Find out how you can listen to Echoes 24/7 wherever you are on your iPhone, iPad or Droid.

-Tags: Ambient Chamber Music, Avant-garde, Best CDs of 2013, Bleeding Rainbow, Electric Guitar, Fusion, garage rock, Iceland, John Zorn, Jonsi, Kveikur, Ludovico Einaudi, Moby, Mree, Olafur Arnalds, Olivier Libaux, Pat Metheny, Queens of the Stone Age, Rhian Sheehan, shoegaze, Sigur Ros, Top 10 CDs of 2013, Ulrich Schnauss
+Tags: Ambient Chamber Music, Avant-garde, Electric Guitar, Fusion, Iceland, John Zorn, Jonsi, Kveikur, Ludovico Einaudi, Moby, Mree, Olafur Arnalds, Olivier Libaux, Pat Metheny, Queens of the Stone Age, Rhian Sheehan, shoegaze, Sigur Ros, Ulrich Schnauss